tyler-ruff/ir-ruff-manage-com/_pages/about.md

             The company was founded in 2022 by <a href="https://tyler-ruff.com/">Tyler Ruff</a>, who currently serves as acting CEO, created the company to help with the organic growth and management of its subsidiaries, Blazed Labs LLC and RTN Transportation LLC.
          </p>
          <p>
             In this site, we will publish our company by-laws, policy documents, financial reports, news pertaining to shareholders, and project plans.
+Check out our <a href="https://github.com/ruff-org/investor/blob/main/PROSPECTUS.md">Prospectus</a> to learn more about our investment oppertunities.
          </p>

    </div>